KCprsnlcc/MovieRecommender/README.md

 python app.py
 ```

 The application will start on `http://127.0.0.1:5000/`.
-Open this URL in your web browser to access the application.
+Open this URL in your web browser to access MovieReX.

 ---